seligman/podcast_to_text/README.md

 ![Preview](examples/preview.png)

-While this is still a WIP, please check out [`usage.md`](usage.md) for more details on how to run this end to.
+While this is still a WIP, please check out [`usage.md`](usage.md) for more details on how to run this end to end.

 Supported engines: